 During the Sixth Generation, Xbox gamers got bragging rights thanks to Halo but titles like Steel Battalion and Dead or Alive 3 were also memorable.
 PlayStation 2 gamers were the real winners with titles like Final Fantasy X, Kingdom Hearts, Devil May Cry and Metal Gear Solid 3: Snake Eater.
 Meanwhile, PlayStation gamers got first dibs on titles like Medal of Honor: Frontline, Metal Gear Solid 2, Grand Theft Auto III and Vice City.
 Nintendo gamers got the Resident Evil remake along with Super Smash Bros.
 Melee, Luigi’s Mansion, and Rouge Squadron II.

-By the time gaming entered the Seventh Generation era, not much changed in terms of console exclusive titles during the early years.
+By the time gaming entered the Seventh Generation era, it was more the same in terms of console exclusive titles during the early years.
 Everything changed when the world was hit with by the 2008 Financial Crash, which forced publishers to make cuts while trying to generate as much revenue as possible.
 At the same time, the gaming market has grown and publishers needed to tap into this new market.
 That means having to make their games available for all major consoles.

 Those days of console exclusive titles are now coming to an end as less publishers are whiling to make their titles available on one console.
 The Eight Generation era may very well be the last era of console exclusive titles.
 More games are now being released on multiple consoles and the PC while the majority of exclusive titles are being developed by either Sony, Nintendo’s Microsoft’s own in-house studios.

 Capcom has almost abandoned releasing console exclusive titles while Metal Gear Solid V: The Phantom Pain saw a massive release on major consoles and the PC.
 Very few developers and publishers are whiling to release a title that is exclusive to one console.
-The few are No Man’s Sky and BroForce for the PS4 with Death Standing is a few years away while Xbox gamers are awaiting the release of We Happy Few.
+No Man’s Sky and BroForce were both released for the PS4 while Xbox gamers are awaiting the release of We Happy Few.

 From a financial standpoint, releasing a console exclusive title makes no sense in today’s market.
 With AAA titles requiring a massive budget, publishers need to make their money back.
 To make their title exclusive for one console would cut any profit they could have made.
 Hence, releasing a game on one console is the economical equivalent of shooting yourself in the foot.